Mechanism Design for Decentralized Risk Detection: Strict Propriety, Network Coalitions, and the Backfiring Mandat: Proof

 Because the adversary adapts at most $T/\delta$ times (each adaptation lasts at least $\delta$ periods), and each adaptation affects the policy's response for at most $\delta$ subsequent periods with per-period loss change bounded by $O((1-\gamma))$, the total adaptation loss over the $\delta$-period window following each adaptation is:

-The factor $(1-\gamma)^2$ arises because: (i) the policy's exposure to the adapted graph in any one period is $O(1-\gamma)$ (temporal discount weight on the most recent period), and (ii) the adversary must wait $\delta$ periods before re-adapting, during which the TVA policy's $(1-\gamma)$ discounting makes the impact of any single past adaptation decay geometrically.
+The factor $(1-\gamma)^2$ arises because: (i) the policy's exposure to the adapted graph in any one period is $O(1-\gamma)$, since this is the temporal discount weight on the most recent period; and (ii) the adversary must wait $\delta$ periods before re-adapting, during which the TVA policy's $(1-\gamma)$ discounting makes the impact of any single past adaptation decay geometrically.
 Summing over all $T/\delta$ adaptation epochs:

 \textit{Step 4: Fixed-threshold lower bound.} For a fixed-threshold policy ($\gamma = 0$, no discounting), the adaptation loss in each epoch is $O(\delta)$ rather than $O(\delta(1-\gamma)^2) = O(\delta)$; however, since there is no temporal discounting the adversary's adaptation affects the policy's loss indefinitely (not just for $\delta$ periods), giving $R_1 = \Omega(\delta T)$.
 Combined with $R_2 = O(\sqrt{T|\mathcal{A}|\log|\mathcal{A}|})$, the total regret is $\Omega(T)$.